zlysie/ANotherOldRobloxRevivalSource/README.md

 Settings (for database connections and RCC Rendering) are in `core/settings.env`

 Giving yourself admin via the database uses the profilebadges table (example provided in the schema)

+### Why does this exist?

+I burnt out and I'm genuinely done with making this type of stuff anymore.

+So I thought maybe someone else could do some use with this.